semanticinsight/autobricks/README.md

 python setup.py sdist bdist_wheel
 ```

-There is a CI build configured for this repo that builds on main origin on a private Azure DevOps service.
-It doesn't yet push to PyPi.
+There is a CI build configured for this repo that builds on main origin and publishes to PyPi.

 # Test